The Best Contractors Tools & Equipment Insurance for 2026

 What Is Tools & Equipment Insurance?

 Tools and equipment insurance is a type of inland marine insurance designed to pay for replacement or repair costs if covered items are stolen, vandalized, or damaged in an accident.
-Additionally, in some cases, these policies will provide job completion coverage, protecting policyholders from a covered incident that prevents them from finishing a job on time.
+Additionally, some policies may include endorsements for extra expenses or expediting costs, which help pay for temporary equipment rentals or faster repairs after a covered loss to help the policyholder stay on schedule.

 Tools and equipment insurance, sometimes referred to as contractors equipment insurance, is aimed at businesses that move tools and equipment across job sites as a normal part of their business operations.
 Frequent transport, storage, and use at multiple locations exposes these items to risks above and beyond those that would normally apply if they remained in a single location.